Agile corporate management with Objectives and Key Results

 In times of constantly changing markets and requirements, it is often no longer sufficient to manage companies through classic annual planning.
 Management systems such as OKR (Objectives and Key Results) therefore rely on short cycles (often quarterly) and clear prioritization so that scarce resources can be used effectively.

-Objectives and Key Results helps to manage the company in an agile way.
+Objectives and Key Results (OKR) help to manage the company in an agile manner.

 Goals of OKR:

 Promote common goal alignment by linking strategic and operational planning across all levels in the organization.

 Meaningful allocation of resources in the company is made possible by focusing on the most important goals and tasks.

 Alignment of goals (Objectives) with impact (Outcome) instead of input and output.

 Clarity and clearly measurable achievements through the definition of desired results (Key Results) and transparency about the the contributions to the goal achievement of each task.